This is background info you don't need to know when you use our app. View the MM app

 • and a clear manual

-You only have to install it once - that will cost you at most an hour - and then you're set.
-For years.
-The materials stay good a long time and the battery needs changing just 1x a year.
+Once you assembled it on your box - that will only take you about half an hour - you're set for years.
+The materials last a long time and you replace the battery once a year*.

 How much?

-Seriously, I prefer 2 garden boxes with the slug fence to 4 without.
-Because:
+Personally, I prefer 2 beds with slug electric fence than 4 beds without:

-• all your seedlings and small plants remain standing
+1. all your seedlings and small plants stay intact

 Well, only if you have a lot of slugs.
 If that's not the case, my other tips will help.